How many people can I have on my relay?

 An additional Observer may be needed from the Lake Tahoe Open Water Swimming Association as well.

 If you are interested in a two-way swim, please contact us to discuss the course and availability.

-Can I do a low-key pleasure swim and not a marathon swim?
+Can I do a low-key pleasure swim or training swim and not a marathon swim?

 Yes!
-We pilot adventure swims all the time.
+We pilot adventure and training swims all the time.
 We give the same high level of commitment to your safety whether you are looking to swim for an hour or 24 hours.